dgaydukov/orchestration-best-practice/frontend/README.md

 ### Description

 My own React QuickStart project for fast development of new apps.
+The project was recently rewritten to typescript.

 ### Installation